Ranjith1105/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS- ADDING TWO COMPLEX NUMBERS.md

-# Experiment No: 1c-Varibles and Expressions, Operators - Adding Two Complex Numbers
+# Experiment No: 1c-Varibles and Expressions, Operators - Using eval() for Basic Arithmetic Operations

 ## AIM
 To write a Python program to read two integers and perform simple arithmetic calculations (+, -, *, /, //, %, **), using the eval() function.